 1. Capable of reusing the execution plan

-The greatest benefit of using stored procedures is that they’re capable of reusing the execution plan.
+The greatest benefit of using stored procedures is that they are capable of reusing the execution plan.

-Okay, let’s understand what you mean by an execution plan.
-First of all when we issue a query to SQL Server three things happen.
+Let's understand what is meant by an execution plan.
+When we issue a query to SQL Server, three things happen:

-1. It checks the syntax of the query
+• It checks the syntax of the query.

-An execution plan is a query to retrieve the data, the best possible way available to execute that query. it depends on the indexes that are available in SQL Server to help that query.
+An execution plan represents the best possible way available to execute a query to retrieve data.
+It depends on the indexes available in SQL Server to optimize that query.
+Based on these factors, SQL Server generates an execution plan and then executes the query.

 select Name from [dbo].[Users] where Id=1003

-when I execute this query what’s going to happen the first time when we issue this query, the syntax is checked.
-It is compiled and an execution plan is generated.
-Then it executes this query returns the data back, which is very good.
+When I execute this query for the first time, several steps occur: the syntax is checked, the query is compiled, and an execution plan is generated.
+Then, the query is executed, and the data is returned, which is efficient.

-But on the other hand, if I change the parameter, if I pass ID is equal to 1005 it is not going to reuse the execution plan is going to generate a new plan for this.
+However, if I change the parameter, for example, if I pass ID equal to 1005, SQL Server will not reuse the execution plan.
+Instead, it will generate a new plan for this query.

 select Name from [dbo].[Users] where Id=1005